Who Are the "Keepers?" The Behaviors of Successful Long-Term Partners

-Trait Seven - Keepers store the "good times"
+Trait Seven: Keepers store the "good times."

 Life can be hard at times for everyone, and tragedies can erode a person's capacity to endure grief without resentment or bitterness.
-Keepers like knowing they can fall back on great memories in order survive and thrive when times are hard.
+Keepers like knowing they can fall back on great memories in order to survive and thrive when times are hard.
 They realize that remembering those experiences in the midst of trauma can be hard and that practice makes it easier.

 When life is less stressful, Keepers look for and store the good times so they can draw upon them later.
 They make a point to treasure the simplest things and to turn every possible situation into one of joy, mischief, or adventure.
-They are not irreverent about sorrow or tragedy, but balance difficult moments with joyous recollections.
+They are not irreverent about sorrow or tragedy but balance difficult moments with joyous recollections.

 She: "This has been a horrible month.
 Nothing has turned out right and I can't see anything in the future that can make up for it.
 I'm so incredibly depressed.
 We desperately need a break, some kind of silver lining in this mess."

 Keeper: "I agree completely, but we have to remember that it hasn't always been this way.
 We have lots of reasons to believe that they'll get better and we've got to keep those in mind when things are tough."

 She: (torn but touched) "I know you're right.
 But it's really hard for me to remember and to have faith that we'll be okay."